-Ironically, Molly Suds won’t sud up, but that’s not a problem here.
+Ironically, Molly Suds won’t suds up, but that’s not a problem here.
 Suds come from harmful chemicals and aren’t necessary for cleaning!

-Due to the non-sudsing ingredients, this detergent is great for sensitive skin.
-So whether you have Multiple Chemical Sensitivity, eczema, dermatitis, or allergies, it just might help.
+Due to the non-sudsing ingredients, this detergent is excellent for sensitive skin.
+So whether you have Multiple Chemical Sensitivities, eczema, dermatitis, or allergies, it might help.

 - Kind on sensitive skin.

 - Good for soft and hard water.